 This 20-hour cycle measurement is key to understanding the usage, the number of batteries we need, and seeing that the “20-hour” measurement is a standard, which allows us to easily compare deep cycle VR batteries to find and determine which one is the best.

-What Is The Life Expectancy Of A Deep Cycle RV Battery
+What Is The Life Expectancy of an RV Deep Cycle Battery

-When we talk about what is the life expectancy of a deep cycle RV battery we are talking about a measure in “cycles”.
-This is a measure of how many cycles a battery can withstand, i.e. how many times a deep cycle RV battery can be discharged and charged.
+When we talk about what is the life expectancy of a deep-cycle battery for an RV we are talking about a measure in “cycles”.
+This is a measure of how many cycles a battery can withstand, i.e., how many times a deep-cycle battery for RV can be discharged and charged.
 This is 1 cycle.
 One charge and discharge cycle can represent one day in the case of a solar panel.

 The battery will cycle more or less depending on the depth of discharge (DoD) of each cycle.
 The number of cycles indicates how long a battery will last and is an indicator of quality.
-The number of cycles of a battery is one of the factors we will consider when choosing the best deep cycle RV battery.
+The number of cycles of a battery is one of the factors we will consider when choosing the right deep-cycle battery for an RV.

-It is the ability to complete a cycle multiple times that distinguish deep cycle batteries from automotive starting batteries, which can only withstand so many deep discharges before their life is over.
+It is the ability to complete a cycle multiple times that distinguishes deep cycle batteries from automotive starting batteries, which can only withstand so many deep discharges before their life is over.

 How Long Will My Battery Last?